louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 To the Editor

-We congratulate and thank the Fourth Consensus Conference addressing Guidelines for the Management of Postoperative Nausea and Vomiting (PONV).We wholeheartedly agree with its “one major change in this iteration of the guideline…that in adults, the panel consensus is now to implement multimodal PONV prophylaxis in patients with 1 or 2 risk factors, in an attempt to reduce risk of inadequate prophylaxis.”
+We congratulate and thank the Fourth Consensus Conference addressing Guidelines for the Management of Postoperative Nausea and Vomiting (PONV).
+We wholeheartedly agree with its "one major change in this iteration of the guideline… that in adults, the panel consensus is now to implement multimodal PONV prophylaxis in patients with 1 or 2 risk factors, in an attempt to reduce risk of inadequate prophylaxis."
 However, since patients with 0 risk factors still have a 10% PONV risk, and because at least 3 nonsedating off-patent inexpensive antiemetics are easily available with minimal side effect burden, we endorse 2 integrated approaches that differ from those presented by the current or previous Consensus Guidelines.
 First, and principally, we endorse that oral perphenazine 8 mg (OP8) is a low-cost and efficacious tool for prevention of PONV.
-Second, we will demonstrate the theoretical value of “the perphenazine-dexamethasone-ondansetron (P-D-O) technique” (OP8, dexamethasone 4 mg intravenous [IV], and ondansetron 4 mg IV), applied to every PONV risk category in such a way that the patient may receive a greater number of PONV-prophylactic agents than what the Consensus Guidelines recommend.
-Specifically, Consensus “wait and see” patients get 3 antiemetics (P-D-O); those for whom 2 agents are recommended receive 3 agents (P-D-O); and those for whom 3 or 4 agents are recommended all get 4 (P-D-O and an neurokinin-1 receptor-antagonist such as aprepitant [40 mg orally, per os]).
+Second, we will demonstrate the theoretical value of "the perphenazine-dexamethasone-ondansetron (P-D-O) technique" (OP8, dexamethasone 4 mg intravenous [IV], and ondansetron 4 mg IV), applied to every PONV risk category in such a way that the patient may receive a greater number of PONV-prophylactic agents than what the Consensus Guidelines recommend.
+Specifically, Consensus "wait and see" patients get 3 antiemetics (P-D-O); those for whom 2 agents are recommended receive 3 agents (P-D-O); and those for whom 3 or 4 agents are recommended all get 4 (P-D-O and an neurokinin-1 receptor-antagonist such as aprepitant [40 mg orally, per os]).

 ---